 - the images are only being used for informational and educational purposes

-- the image are readily available on the internet
+- the image is readily available on the internet

-- the image are a low resolution copy of the original artwork and is unsuitable for commercial use
+- the image is a low-resolution copy of the original artwork and is unsuitable for commercial use

 I do appreciate your comments and suggestions.
 If you are interested in prints of my photos, please visit my #FineArtAmerica Gallery here.

 Also, if you’re interested in receiving more information regarding the making of my images and general information about fine art photography, please subscribe to my blog to receive automatic notifications every time I publish a new post.